helpfulengineering/devops/guidance/credential-sharing.md

 # Helpful Engineering Shared Credentials

 Whenever possible, no account should be shared with other users.
 However, in some instances (e.g. social media accounts, some email accounts, *et cetera*) it will be required to share a single set of credentials with multiple users by using a tool called **[1Password](https://1password.com)**.

-The DevOps and Infosec teams maintain a master account where all credentials are stored and shared with the approved users.
-Passwords are being rotated regularly for security reasons, and the new ones will automatically synchronize in the other users' 1Password vaults.
+The DevOps and Infosec teams maintain a master account to store, manage and share the credentials with the approved users.
+Thereby, passwords will be automatically synchronized with the other users' 1Password vaults when they are periodically rotated for security reasons.

 :warning: Credentials should **never** be shared outside the password manager: please **do not** send passwords in plaintext by any other means.